 Installing MidPoint From Source Code

-This guide provides instruction for installing midPoint from the source code.
-It requires software development tools and some experience to build the product.
-This is recommended only for engineers that want to participate in midPoint development or have deeper interest in the source code.
-Everybody else will probably find installing distribution package or containers much easier.
+This installation requires software development tools and expertise to build the product.
+It is recommended only to engineers who want to participate in midPoint development or have a deeper interest in the source code.
+Other users should consider a simpler installation using a distribution package or containers.

 MidPoint 4.0 and later

 This guide applies to midPoint 4.0 and later.
-For guides that apply to older releases please see the release notes.
+For older releases, see Release Notes.

 Before You Start